inabahare/Processing-ball/readme.md

 ### .applyForce(force)
 The argument passed is a vector
+This method is optional, but nice to have anyway

+### applyFriction(frictionMagnitude)
+This method takes the magnitude of the friction and calculates the friction from that.
+Optional, but nice to have.

+(And it's essentially an extended version of the setStart(), but shh)

 ### .setstart(startX, startY)
 I think this one gives itself away.
 Sets the startposision according to the variables passed.
 Both are floats.